akilli/cms/README.md

 Check the docker-compose.yml file as one possible solution.
 It is using an external network `proxy` and [traefik](https://traefik.io/) as reverse proxy.
 Both is not needed, so adjust to your needs.

-Run the docker containers and log in with name `admin` and password `password`.
+Simply run the docker containers and access with configured domain or port.
+You can log in via URL `/account/login` with name `admin` and password `password`.

 ## Abbreviations